markrosito/simple-genome-assembler/README.md

 # Basic Genome Assembler - v1.0

-A simple genome assembler written in Python as part of the final project for the course **BioQuants** at Politecnico di Torino.
+A simple genome assembler written in Python as part of the final exam of the course **BioQuants** at Politecnico di Torino.

 ## 📘 Description